jousefm/Python-Tutorials/README.md

 > If you have any specific wishes you can contact me via my social media channels listed at the very bottom.
 > What are you waiting for?
 Let's get right into it :-)

-How to safe Jupyter Notebooks
+How to save Jupyter Notebooks
 =====================

 1. First click on **Raw**